ethereum/execution-spec-tests/docs/dev/precommit.md

 There's a [pre-commit](https://pre-commit.com/) config file available in the repository root (`.pre-commit-config.yaml`) that can be used to enable automatic checks upon commit - the commit will not go through if the checks don't pass.

-To enable pre-commit, the following must be ran once:
+To enable pre-commit, the following must be run once:

 ```console
 uvx pre-commit install